 • Bands must consist of 3-6 members.

-• Any band that was booked at the 2017 or 2018 festival is ineligible to enter.
+• Any band that was booked at the 2019 festival is ineligible to enter.

 • Set time constraints: Each band will have 15 minutes total including set up and breakdown.
 This will give you 2-3 songs for your set (10-12 minutes performance time).
 The judges will mark you down significantly if you go over.

 • Each band plays 2-3 songs in the preliminaries and 2-3 songs in the finals. (see timing explanation above)